Flor de Liza

 Flor de Liza is a 1981 Philippine drama film produced and released by Seven Stars Productions starring Julie Vega and Janice de Belen.
 It is a crossover between rival television series Flordeluna and Anna Liza, whose title roles were portrayed by De Belen and Vega, respectively.

 Synopsis

 Flor de Liza is a story of two different girls who has the same dad.
 Flor who was born in a wealthy family and Liza who was born on an average society and who grew up without knowing and seeing her dad.
 Until Liza's dad decided to look for her and asked her to be with her but refused to because she doesn't want to leave her mother.
-Liza only decided to leave her Mom when her father suddenly died in an accident.
-She was forced to move with Flor's family and live with them, but it turned out that Flor's Mom doesn't want Liza to be friends with her daughter.
-But nobody could tell them what to do, and they became best of friends.
-But Flor's Mom will do everything just to keep Liza away from Flor...
+Liza only decided to leave her mom when her father suddenly died in an accident.
+She was forced to move with Flor's family and live with them, but it turned out that Flor's mom doesn't want Liza to be friends with her daughter.
+But nobody could tell them what to do, and they became best friends.
+But Flor's mom will do everything just to keep Liza away from Flor...